-1. For the implementation of Horizon 2020, account shall be taken of the need to build appropriate synergies and complementarities between national and European research and innovation programmes, in particular in areas where coordination efforts are made through the Joint Programming Initiatives.

-2. Union support to Joint Programming Initiatives may be considered through the instruments referred to in Article 20, subject to the conditions and criteria laid down for such instruments.
+- 1. For the implementation of Horizon 2020, account shall be taken of the need to build appropriate synergies and complementarities between national and European research and innovation programmes, for example in areas where coordination efforts are made through the Joint Programming Initiatives. - 2.
+Union support to Joint Programming Initiatives may be considered with any support to be delivered through the instruments referred to in Article 26, subject to the conditions and criteria laid down for such instruments.